ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.md

 <h3>Order process for non-trial versions</h3>
-<p><a href="https://forms.cloud.microsoft/r/sgKrkkd0Eb" target="_blank"><button class="button is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod)">➔ Request a license quote</button></a></p>
+<p><a href="https://forms.cloud.microsoft/r/sgKrkkd0Eb"><button class="button is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod)">➔ Request a license quote</button></a></p>

 <p>You will receive a quote shortly.
 As soon as all details are ironed out, you will receive an invoice and can start the payment process.</p>